mitchlloyd/Spine-Attribute-Events/README.md

 Running the Tests
 -----------------

-1) Have mocha installed.
+1. Have mocha installed.
-2) run `mocha` in the root of this library.
+2. Run `mocha` in the root of this library.